AtulSingh11-0/RESTful-API/README.md

 # CRUD-App
-A simple creation of a CRUD application
+Creation of a simple CRUD application